after school Programming

 – Hough Campus (east side)

-Rainey Institute’s After School programming returns for the 2025-2026 school year starting this fall.
-Now more than ever, children need outlets for artistic expression.
-Our programs for 3rd – 8th graders are mastery-based and taught by a passionate faculty committed to enriching students’ lives through art.
-Our after school programs for this age include the following: Rainey Dance Academy, Rainey School of Music, Intergalactic Arts, and Rainey Drama Club.
-We offer Art Adventures for K – 2nd grade students, which allows them to explore a new art area each day.
+This fall our well-loved arts education programs will return along with some new exciting opportunities.
+Mastery-based learning will be available for 3rd – 8th grade students, taught by a passionate faculty committed to enriching students’ lives.
+We will also offer Art Adventures for K – 2nd grade students, which allows them to explore a new art area each day.
 Please scroll down to see the details of each program and registration availability.

 Frequently Asked Questions are included at the bottom of this page.
 If you still have questions after reading this section, please contact us at [email protected] or 216-881-1766.